noiseprotocol/noisesocket_spec/noisesocket.md

  * The initial message's `negotiation_data_len`
  * The initial message's `negotiation_data`

-If the responder changes the Noise protocol, the prologue is set to the UTF-8 string "NoiseSocketInit2" followed by all bytes received and transmitted prior to the `noise_message_len`.
+If the responder switches the Noise protocol, the prologue is set to the UTF-8 string "NoiseSocketInit2" followed by all bytes received and transmitted prior to the `noise_message_len`.
 This consists of the following values concatenated together:

  * The UTF-8 string "NoiseSocketInit2"
  * The initial message's `negotiation_data_len`